adammertel/historical-geocoding-assistant/manual/README.md

 #### 2.1.6 Editor

-If a column named “Editor” is defined, the email address of the Google account of the last editor will be stored here.
+If a column named “Editor” is defined, the user name of the Google account of the last editor will be stored here.
 This serves to identify the last editors of all records.

 ## 3 Table Prompt